music-encoding/guidelines/_guidelines-v3/01-shared/04-sharedcommonattributes.md

 version: "v3"
 ---

-The following attributes, provided by the {% include link att-class="att.common" %} attribute class, are available on nearly all elements in an MEI encoding.
+The following attributes, provided by the {% include link att="common" %} attribute class, are available on nearly all elements in an MEI encoding.
 They provide the means to identify, label, and access elements in MEI-encoded files.

 {% include desc atts="att.common/n" %}
 {% include desc atts="att.id/xml---id" %}